yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperatorscallback.md

 optimize([-5 <= x <= 5,y == -(x-2).^2],-exp(y),sdpsettings('solver','bmibnb'));
 ````

-This can cause problems for some solvers if they might perform badly on nonconvex equalities.
+This can cause problems for some solvers if they perform badly on nonconvex equalities.

 ### Adding new operators